sakaki-/gentoo-on-rpi-64bit/README.md

 ### New Features to Expedite Regular System Updating

-In addition to the above, as of version 1.1.0 of the image, a number of other changes have been made to expidite the process of keeping your 64-bit Gentoo RPi3 up-to-date:
+In addition to the above, as of version 1.1.0 of the image, a number of other changes have been made to expedite the process of keeping your 64-bit Gentoo RPi3 up-to-date:
 * <a id="binary_kp"></a>An autobuild of the official [`raspberrypi/linux`](https://github.com/raspberrypi/linux) kernel (default branch) using `bcmrpi3_defconfig` has been set up [here](https://github.com/sakaki-/bcmrpi3-kernel); a new release tarball is automatically pushed once per week, and a matching kernel binary package ([`sys-kernel/bcmrpi3-kernel-bin`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-kernel/bcmrpi3-kernel-bin)) is also created simultaneously.

   NB: at the time of writing, the `rpi-4.9.y` branch was the default (receiving most attention for backports etc.); however, as this does not (yet) have backported audio drivers, a 4.10.17 build (and matching binary package, `bcmrpi3-kernel-bin-4.10.17`) has also been created (and is used on the image).
 Using `-bin` packages for the kernel makes it easy to switch between them (and to update your kernel, and module set, to the latest version available - along with all other packages on your system - whenever you issue `genup`); you can see the kernels available by issuing `eix bcmrpi3-kernel-bin`.
 Also, note that by default (via the `with-matching-boot-fw` USE flag) installing a particular `sys-kernel/bcmrpi3-kernel-bin` version will _also_ cause the version of `sys-boot/rpi3-64bit-firmware` (see [above](#boot_fw)) current at the time the kernel was released, to be installed (to `/boot`).
 This helps to reduce issues with firmware / kernel mismatches with cutting edge features such as VC4 support.